canvas-medical/documentation/collections/_api/appointment.md

             type: datetime
             description: When appointment is to conclude.
             create_description:
               The end attribute is used with the start timestamp to determine the duration in minutes of the appointment.
 It is written in [instant format for FHIR](https://www.hl7.org/fhir/datatypes.html#instant).
-Seconds and milliseconds can be omitted, but YYYY-MM-DDTHH:MM are required. <br><br> ⚠ Currently, we do not provide any validation on this end date.
+Seconds and milliseconds can be omitted, but YYYY-MM-DDTHH:MM are required. <br><br> ⚠ Currently, Canvas does not provide any validation on this end date.
 If you have an end_date before the start_date, it will result in a negative duration being displayed on the UI.
           - name: participant
             description: >-
                Participants involved in appointment.
 Must include at least one entry for a practitioner.
 An optional 2nd entry may be used for the patient.<br><br>  The `actor.reference`:  `Practitioner/<practitioner_id>` maps to the rendering provider in Canvas.